waifal/DigitalDash/README.md

 ## Navigation and Footer Integration

-> ⚠️: No additional markup is required for the `<nav>` or `<footer>` elements unless explicitly modified within the component files.
+> ⚠️ Note: No additional markup is required for the `<nav>` or `<footer>` elements unless explicitly modified within the component files.
 Any necessary changes should be handled within the respective component files for consistency and functionality.

 > JavaScript will automatically insert the content into the relevant tags, so you don't need to add anything manually.
 Any future updates to these components will reflect across all pages, making maintence easier.
 Also when you do modify the component some changes may need to be made to the fallback functions within the `components.js` file.